EtherealEmil/UsualScrap/README.md

 ![](SEEME/WalkingCanePreview.png)
 Increases your move speed when held.

-- Currently spawns on dine very rarely.
+- Spawns on Rend, Dine, and Titan rarely.

 </details>